Retired astronaut Buzz Aldrin marries 'longtime love' on his 93rd birthday - NewsBreak

 Retired astronaut Buzz Aldrin marries 'longtime love' on his 93rd birthday

-LOS ANGELES -- Their wedding must have been out of this world.
+LOS ANGELES (CNN) -- Their wedding must have been out of this world.

 Edwin "Buzz" Aldrin, who became the second person to ever set foot on the moon in 1969, following crewmate Neil Armstrong, married his "longtime love" on his 93rd birthday on Friday.